Pseudoglomeris magnifica (Magnificent Emerald Roach)

 This species does enjoy climbing and is rather arboreal, so they'll appreciate you arranging their hides to be vertically slanted, and/or adding climbing branches to their setup.

-While most people seem to assume this species likes it very humid, they actually seem to do best when only a quarter to a third of the enclosure is kept humid, with light mistings every few days if your air humidity is particularly low.
-They should be given a high amount of cross ventilation, as good airflow seems to be pretty important to this species.
-Stuffy, stagnant air appears to greatly slow down reproduction like in Perisphaerus spp.
+While most people seem to assume this species likes it very moist, they actually seem to prefer low surface humidity, but high air humidity.
+It seems best to keep only a third or so of the enclosure consistently humid, with light mistings of the entire enclosure every few days if your air humidity is particularly low.
+They should be given a moderate to high amount of cross ventilation, as good airflow seems to be pretty important to these and other arboreal roaches.
+Stuffy, stagnant air appears to greatly slow down reproduction, but too much ventilation combined with very low ambient air humidity can also cause issues.

 Diet: